-Treadaway, C., Kenning, G., Prytherch, D. & Fennell, J. 2016, 'Laugh: designing to enhance positive emotion for people living with dementia', D & E 2016:10th International conference on Design and Emotion, International Design and Emotion Society, Amsterdam.View/Download from: UTS OPUS
+Treadaway, C., Kenning, G., Prytherch, D. & Fennell, J. 2016, 'Laugh: designing to enhance positive emotion for people living with dementia', Proceedings - D and E 2016: 10th International Conference on Design and Emotion - Celebration and Contemplation, Design and Emotion, International Design and Emotion Society, Amsterdam.View/Download from: UTS OPUS

 As the median age of the global population increases a larger

 proportion of the population will be what is considered old.
 The

 aging process causes physical, cognitive and emotional changes

 and shifts the individual's perception of their world.

 Artists and designers are increasingly working with practices